cepowell/cepowell.github.io/README.md

 ## Personal Website

-Built with Jekyll, Bootstrap, SCSS, and GitHub Pages.
+Built with Jekyll and GitHub Pages.
+Uses Twitter and Instagram integrations.

-June 2017
+&copy; 2019